Modular many-valued semantics for combined logics: Examples and applications

 Of course, any logic characterized by a finite PNmatrix is decidable~\cite{Baaz2013}.
 This case covers the combination of any two logics when they are each characterized by a finite PNmatrix, given that the strict product operation preserves finiteness.
 But we can go beyond the finite-valued case.

 Corollary~\ref{multiplechar} is quite appealing, and mathematically clean, but a decision procedure based on it would require (potentially) running through all partitions of the set of all formulas.
-As the similarity with cut for sets is striking, one may try to obtain a more usable version inspired by cut for a suitable finite set, namely in relation to the input, which we will dub \emph{context}.
+As the similarity with cut for sets is striking, one may try to obtain a more usable version inspired by cut for a suitable finite set, somehow related to the input, which we will dub \emph{context}.

 In general, we demand a \emph{context function} $\ctx:\wp(L_{\Sigma_1\cup\Sigma_2}(P))\to\wp(L_{\Sigma_1\cup\Sigma_2}(P))$ such that $\Omega\subseteq\ctx(\Omega)$.
 Aiming at decidability preservation, of course, we will further require that $\ctx(\Omega)$ is finite for finite $\Omega\subseteq L_{\Sigma_1\cup\Sigma_2}(P)$.